 Alpha-glucosidase inhibitor’s dosage

-Initial dose is 50 mg/day and titrate accordingly, usual dose 50 to 100 mg during main meals and maximum dose 100 mg three times a day.
+The initial dose is 50 mg/day and titrates accordingly, usual dose 50 to 100 mg during main meals and a maximum dose 100 mg three times a day.

 Side effects of alpha-glucosidase